Species of the Rainforest

 The greatest threats to rainforest are from human activities and fire.
 The land that rainforest grows on is often wanted for other uses, such as for agriculture, forest plantations, dams and mining.

-In the last century over seven per cent of Tasmanian rainforest was burnt.
-If fires are cool and the vegetation long unburnt then some rainforest trees will resprout and recover quickly following fire.
+Rainforests only become flammable after 30 days in which rainfall total is less than 50 mm, so in general rainforests occur in areas where they are rarely able to carry fire.
+However, even within high rainfall areas rainforests are more likely to be confined to places in the landscape which are naturally protected from fire.
+Nevertheless, in the last century over seven per cent of Tasmanian rainforest was burnt.
+If fires are cool and the vegetation long unburnt then some rainforest plants will resprout and recover quickly following fire.
 Others will successfully germinate from seed dispersed from nearby areas, and less commonly from seed stored in the soil.
-However more commonly fast growing disturbance loving plants are able to establish dominance of sites following fire and it commonly takes several decades and sometimes as long as a century before the slower growing rainforest trees can reestablish canopy dominance.
+However fast growing disturbance loving plants are able to establish dominance of sites following fire and it commonly takes several decades and sometimes as long as a century before the slower growing rainforest trees can reestablish canopy dominance.
 Some very fire sensitive rainforest species, such as the conifers King Billy pine and pencil pine, may be eliminated by a single fire event and have no means of recovering.

 Another threat to rainforest is from pests and diseases.
 Myrtle wilt is a serious but natural fungal disease which kills mature myrtles, especially where there has been some form of disturbance such as logging or road development nearby.

 Phytophthora root rot (Phytophthora cinnamomi), can also be a problem at the edge of rainforest, along roads or following fire.
 Normally rainforest soils are too cool to support this pathogen but where the canopy is opened by disturbance soils temperatures can be warm enough to allow this pathogen to disease susceptible rainforest species.